errbotio/err-backend-mattermost/README.md

 This bot brings its own api and mattermost client implementation since there wasn't anything complete enough/no python client for mattermost at all - none that I found at least.
 I will probably do some changes there, maybe move the client into it's own repository.

+### FAQ

+## The Bot does not answer my direct messages
+If you have multiple teams, check that you are both members of the same team!